Sexual Health and Genital Herpes

 How Does Genital Herpes Affect a Pregnant Woman and Her Baby?

-Outbreaks of genital herpes during pregnancy have been associated with miscarriage, stillbirth, prematurity, and herpes infection causing severe brain injury and possible blindness in the baby.
-In most cases, women with herpes can give birth to healthy babies.
-If you have herpes and plan to have children, discuss your illness with your doctor.
+Outbreaks of genital herpes during pregnancy have been associated with miscarriage, stillbirth, prematurity, and herpes infection that can cause severe brain injury and possible blindness in the baby.
+In most cases, women with herpes give birth to healthy babies.
+If you have herpes and plan to have children, talk to your doctor.

 How Can I Protect Myself From Herpes?

 - Do not have sex with someone who has an open sore on his or her sex organs.

 - Always use a latex condom during sex.

 Taking antiviral medications can reduce the risk of a person with genital herpes from spreading the disease, but that doesn't eliminate the risk.
 Be sure to practice the measures listed above to decrease risk.

 There is no cure for herpes.
 Once a person has the virus, it remains in the body.
 The virus lies inactive in the nerve cells until something triggers it to become active again.
 These herpes "outbreaks," which can include the painful herpes sores, can be controlled with medication.